Most Iconic Game of Thrones Filming Locations You Can Visit

 Location: Aït Benhaddou, Morocco

-It may have only been really seen in series three, but Yunkai played a big role in making of the Mother of Dragons.
+It may have only been really seen in Season Three, but Yunkai played a big role in making of the Mother of Dragons.
 All of the cities’ scenes were filmed at Aït Benhaddou in Morocco, a fortified city on the foothills of the Atlas Mountains.
 A UNESCO World Heritage Site since 1987, the city is no stranger to filming having played host to the likes of Lawrence of Arabia and Gladiator.

 Location: Peñíscola, Castellón, Spain